If I could step into a photograph, you would find me in Southern Vermont.

 Relish the crunching snow underfoot as the crisp winter air draws a silent breath.
 Fingers freezing, heart is warm.

-I was fist inspired by Lauren through beautiful photographs of her homestead.
+I was first inspired by Lauren through the beautiful photographs of her homestead.
 Colorful arrangements of flowers, bundles of beautiful herbs, and of course, Huckleberry and the gang (her adorable dog and gaggle of hens), captured in seamless spontaneity.
 I felt like I was there, feeling the heat emanating from a steaming cup of tea, warming my fingers, on a cold winter morning.